hoffrocket/next8bug/README.md

 # next.js 8 bug demonstration

-An index page implmented with in a subdirectory of behaves diffrently between development and production.
+An index page implemented within a subdirectory behaves differently between development and production.

 `npm run dev` to start in dev mode.
 Click `Click Me` and you should see a browser alert.